Walter Bishop (Fringe): Arc

 Nina Sharp, discovering Walter's intentions and their universally-destructive repercussions, went to stop Walter from opening the wormhole on Reiden Lake (the water from the lake would absorb any excess energy the doorway released).
 In the ensuing struggle, Walter managed to get through the wormhole, but Nina's arm was caught in-between both universes, and she needed to have a cybernetic arm put in its place.
 On the journey to the Other Side, the vial holding the cure was destroyed, forcing Walter to kidnap Peter, cure him back in our universe, and then return him.
 On the way back, they fell through an icy lake, but were rescued by September, who warned Walter that Peter could never return to the alternate universe.
 After he cured Peter, he and Elizabeth could not find themselves able to send Peter back, so they decided to raise him as their own.

+Walter later explained that his kidnapping Peter stirred in him for the first time a belief in God and a sensation of endless guilt that he had violated God's domain and everything resulting from the pattern was God punishing Humanity for Walters hubris.

 In 1991, Walter's lab assistant, Dr. Carla Warren, was killed in a fire, and Walter was charged with manslaughter, but was deemed mentally unfit to be tried, so he was locked away inside the St. Claire's Mental Institution.
 Walter would spend 17 years inside St. Claire's, and was never visited by Peter.
 Bell, under the alias of Dr. Simon Paris, performed several brain surgeries on Walter, extracting pieces of Walter's brain tissue, which contained the memories of how he crossed universes, per the request of Walter himself, who was frightened of what he was becoming.
 With the pieces of his brain gone, Walter's mental stability was compromised, and he was driven insane.

 In the beginning of the first season, Olivia Dunham blackmailed the adult Peter Bishop to release his father from St. Claire's, in hopes of curing her lover, John Scott.
 Peter became Walter's legal guardian.
 After they saved John (who was thought to be a traitor, but later revealed to be an undercover NSA agent), Olivia requested that Walter and Peter remain in Boston, to which Peter reluctantly agreed.